veit/jupyter-tutorial/docs/productive/git/reverting.rst

     accepts changes from remote but does not update branches.
 ``$ git fetch --prune [remote]``
     Remote refs are removed when they are removed from the remote repository.
+``$ git commit --amend``
+    updates and replaces the most recent commit with a new commit that combines any staged changes with the contents of the previous commit.
+With nothing currently staged, this just rewrites the previous commit message.
 ``$ git pull [remote]``
     pulls changes from the remote repository and merges the current branch with the upstream.